the-turing-way/the-turing-way/book/content/version_control/vcs-git-commit.md

 It lets people (and your future self when you have long since forgotten what you were doing and why) quickly understand what updates a commit contains without having to carefully read code and waste time figuring it out.
 Good commit messages improve your code quality by drastically reducing wrong assumptions by people on why certain changes were made.

-When you commit via `git commit` (i.e., without the `-m`/`--message` option), a field appears (either within the terminal or in a text editor) where a commit message can be written.
+When you commit via `git commit` without the `-m`or `--message` option, a field appears (either within the terminal or in a text editor) where a commit message can be written.
 You can write a meaningful statement and save (and close if writing the message via text editor).
 You can set your preferred editor as the default by running a statement like this: